pooltogether/v4-docs/docs/reference/contracts/PrizeDistributionHistory.md

     struct DrawLib.PrizeDistribution draw
   ) external returns (bool)
 ```
-Sets PrizeDistributionHistory for a Draw.drawID.
+Sets PrizeDistributionBuffer for a Draw.drawID.

    Only callable by the owner or manager